Screen time that grows your kid.

 KudoKids is designed for children ages 3 through 12.
 The interface adapts to your child's age — younger children see larger buttons, simpler layouts, and icon-based navigation (no reading required).
 Older children get more detailed views and advanced features.

-Premium is the in-app spend outlet for the Kudo Coin economy.
-Without it, the only place to spend coins is real-world rewards parents invent — which tends to default to screen time, treats, or things you make up under pressure.
-With Premium, kids unlock six additional themed worlds, companion skins, auras, additional music tracks, and accessories by completing their routines and tasks.
+Premium is simply more ways for your kid to spend the Kudo Coins they earn.
+Without it, the only place to spend coins is real-world rewards you invent — which tends to default to screen time, treats, or whatever you make up under pressure.
+With Premium, kids unlock more themed worlds and companions, extra backgrounds, and companion looks and extras — animations and music — by completing their routines and tasks.
 You stop being the perpetual reward inventor; kids stop negotiating for screen time.
 They still earn every item — Premium opens the catalogue, their effort unlocks what's inside.

 Yes.
-Both you and the family you refer get 30 days of KudoKids Premium — our way of saying thanks for spreading the word (up to 3 referral rewards per family).
-There is no obligation to refer anyone; most families share it simply because it worked for them.
-Refer 10 active Premium families (90+ days active) and earn free lifetime access.
-If you would like to make sharing more formal and earn ongoing commissions, our Affiliate Program is designed for exactly that.
-You can apply at kudokids.org/partners.
+When you share KudoKids, both you and the family you refer get 30 days of Premium free (up to 3 referral rewards per family) — no pressure to refer anyone, most families share it just because it worked for them.
+Refer 10 active Premium families (90+ days active) and you earn free lifetime access.
+Want to make it official and earn ongoing commissions?
+Our Affiliate Program is built for exactly that — apply at kudokids.org/partners.

-KudoKids collects only what is needed to run the app: task completion history, mood check-in responses, and in-app activity.
-All child accounts are parent-managed — children do not provide personal information directly.
-Parents can view, export, or request deletion of their child's data at any time through the parent dashboard or by contacting us.
-We never sell child data or use it for advertising.
+Only what's needed to run the app: task history, mood check-in answers, and in-app activity.
+Every child account is parent-managed — kids don't hand over personal info themselves.
+You can view, export, or delete your child's data anytime from the parent dashboard or by asking us.
+We never sell your child's data and never use it for ads.
+You get visibility into what they do; no one outside your family does.

 Week 1

-Your child completes their first task unprompted.
+Your child finishes their first task unprompted.
 Their companion celebrates.

 Month 1

 A 30-day streak.
-They check in on their feelings every morning.
-They’re saving coins for a goal.
+They check in on how they feel each morning.
+They’re saving coins toward a goal.

 Month 3

 Responsibility is a habit, not a battle.
-They’ve played 200+ educational games.
-They can name their emotions.
+They keep trying at hard things, and they can name how they feel.

 Month 6